Frequently asked questions

 Why is line manager/PI approval for participation needed?

 Participation in the Prosper cohort occurs simultaneously alongside existing research projects.
-It is reasonably flexible, but this will require postdocs and PIs to determine together how postdocs’ participation will work alongside their research role.
+There is flexibility (as not all sessions are compulsory), but this will require postdocs and PIs to determine together how postdocs’ participation will work alongside their research role.
+Prosper’s cohort fits within the minimum of 10 days pro rata per year of Liverpool’s commitment to supporting researchers’ career development.

 Participating in the cohort